Large Periwinkle (Vinca major)

 Habitat and Origin

-Originally native to Eurasia and northern Africa, Large Periwinkle was introduced to North America in the 1700’s as an ornamental.
+Originally native to Eurasia and northern Africa, Large Periwinkle was introduced to North America in the 1700s for ornamental and medicinal uses.

-Large Periwinkle thrives in a variety of soils, from well-drained to moist and from sand to clay.
-As it tends to prefer partially-shaded areas, Large Periwinkle commonly invades forested and riparian areas.
+Large Periwinkle thrives in many soil types, from well-drained to moist and from sand to clay.
+As it prefers partially shaded areas, Large Periwinkle commonly invades forest edges, clearings and roadsides.

-Large Periwinkle’s main vector of spread is the horticulture trade, as it is widely sold in garden centres and nurseries as a shade-loving groundcover.
-Moreover, improper disposal by gardeners can aid its spread.
+Large Periwinkle’s main vector of spread is the horticulture trade, as it is widely sold in garden centres and nurseries as a shade-loving ground cover.
+Moreover, the improper disposal of plant waste can aid its spread, as stem cuttings left on the ground can take root.
+Large Periwinkle also spreads by stolons.
+Lastly, if the species is growing near water, seeds and fragments of Large Periwinkle can wash downstream and start new invasions.

 Ecological:

-• Crowds out and discourages the growth of native plants by forming extensive mats along the forest floor (reduces biodiversity).
+- Discourages the growth of native plants by forming extensive mats along the forest floor.

-• Can lead to erosion when it grows on riverbanks as it outcompetes native, deeper-rooted plants.
+- Can lead to erosion when grown on riverbanks as it displaces native, deeper-rooted plants.

-• Periwinkle is allelopathic: it can inhibit the germination and seedling growth in plants of other species which may add to its competitive advantage.
+- Releases a biochemical that can prevent the germination and growth of other plant species, which may add to its competitive advantage (allelopathy).

 Health: